 Legally, a weapon that can kill another person is considered deadly.
 This can include a metal pipe, rock, or viral infection like HIV.
 Depending on the situation, a person charged with aggravated assault faces a first-degree or second-degree felony charge.
 The penalties for an assault or aggravated assault can range from a $500 fine to fines up to $10,000 and two to 20 years in prison.

 Why Do I Need an Attorney to Expunge My Charges?

 The court does not require that an attorney be the one to petition to have an arrest or criminal record expunged.
-However, using an experienced lawyer can increase your chances of success.
+However, using an experienced expunction lawyer for assault and battery can increase your chances of success.
 A criminal defense attorney can review the facts and determine whether you’re eligible.
-They can then help draft the petition and ensure that the documentation and information being submitted to the court is complete.
+They can then help draft the petition and ensure the documentation and information submitted to the court is complete.

 In some cases, if you have legal representation, you may not need to appear in court for the petition.
 This can be helpful if you can’t get time off of work or you no longer live in the area.
 In some circumstances, the prosecutor has the right to object or must consent to the petition.
 In this case, working with a criminal defense attorney may be crucial to your success.